Leave a Message

 In Sandestin, generic area comps are rarely enough.
 Two properties with similar square footage can perform very differently based on:

-- Access to golf, marina, or Baytowne Wharf
+• Access to golf, marina, Tennis/ Pickleball or Baytowne Wharf

 A strong pricing strategy should reflect how buyers actually shop inside the resort.
-They are often weighing location within Sandestin just as much as the home itself.
+They are often weighing access, and amenities within Sandestin just as much as the property itself.

 Time Your Listing Strategically